fbgallet/roam-extension-live-ai-assistant/README.md

 To open the **context menu**, the most efficient way is to use the `Live AI Assistant: Open commands context menu` command from the Command Palette; default hotkeys are `Cmd + Ctrl + a`, which you can modify as you wish.
 Two other very simple options: right-click on the AI completion icon, or Cmd/Ctrl + right-click anywhere on the page where right-clicking does not have a specific function in Roam (you can customize the key to press while right clicking in the settings).

-Once the context menu is open, the first selected command is `Selected blocks as prompt`.
+Once the context menu is open, the first selected command is `Focused block as prompt`.
 Select this command to send your prompt to the default model.

 <img width="800" alt="Live AI context menu" src="https://github.com/user-attachments/assets/ce558dd4-33f4-484b-bb65-7bd0aa794218" />